mgifford/openpats/EARL+JSON-LD.md

 ## Tested

-This boolean value is used by the Report Tool to track if a WebPage is tested.
+This boolean value is used by the Report Tool to track if software is tested.